hlf20010508/telegram-onedrive/README.md

 - Add this bot to a group or channel.
 - In the group or channel, forward or upload files(or videos, photos, gifs, stickers, voices).
 - If you want to transfer restricted content from a group or channel, right click the content, copy the message link, and send the link.
 - Wait until the transfer completes.
-You can check status on replied message.
+You can check status on replied message, tap `Status` to locate current job.
 - Use `/help` for more information about other command.

 ## Preparation